suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/solitary.md

 });
 ```

+This example works smoothly because `UserService` adheres to key [testability principles](../design-for-testability/index.md) such as [constructor-only injection](../design-for-testability/dependencies-side-effects.md#constructor-only-injection) for its dependencies (`UserApi`, `Database`), which Suites leverages for automatic mocking.

 > 💡 The `Mocked<T>` type is used to type the mock instances where each method has been replaced with a stub.
 This type is provided by the `@suites/unit` package and relies on the mocking library used in the test environment.

 **Automatic Mocking of Dependencies**